How do I change my name with the University?

 Yes, GIESORC offers the annual Dlugosh-McKee Scholarship.
 This scholarship recognizes one student each year for their contributions to GIESORC and the LGBTQ community.
 Applications are available each December.
 Please contact Dr. Heidi Stanton for more information at or 509-335-8841.

 We also have a small emergency scholarship to help students with small, immediate needs.
-For example, fees for graduate school applications, cap and gown rental, emergency school supplies…
+For example, fees for graduate school applications, cap and gown rental and emergency school supplies.

 How can I find out when the next Ally Training will be?

 These will be posted through WSU Announcements and on our events page.
-If you would like to request a training specifically for your group or class, please contact Tyler Laferriere at email@example.com or 509-335-6428.
+If you would like to request a training specifically for your group or class, please contact GIESORC Director Matthew Jeffries at firstname.lastname@example.org or 509-335-6428.

 What is a safe zone?